ajeem-codespace/pyspark-user-cf-recommender/README.md

 │
 Online (Streamlit Cloud)
 │
+Reads CSV on selected users precomputed predictions
+|
+API call to get posters and details of the movie
+|
-Reads CSV → Displays Recommendations
+Displays Recommendations

 Note:
 The notebook is also added at the notebooks folder.